henrythasler/telescope-sync/README.md

 As the telescope's orientation after installation, especially with the more mobile dobsonians, is likely to deviate from the ideal horizontal/vertical orientation and to compensate for sensor-offset in general, an alignment-step is needed before use.

-The aligment method is based on the aligmnment models described by [THE EQMOD PROJECT - DOCUMENTATION & FAQs ](http://eq-mod.sourceforge.net/tutindex.html).
+The aligment method is based on the alignment models described by [THE EQMOD PROJECT - DOCUMENTATION & FAQs ](http://eq-mod.sourceforge.net/tutindex.html).
 To allow for maximum flexibility and precision, I implemented the following methods and algorithms:

 - 1-point alignment for a real quick setup
 - 2-point alignment to compensate for rotation errors